Josue87/apkvuln/README.md

 # Disclaimer!

-The software is designed to leave no trace in the documents we upload to a domain.
+The software has been developed to check an apk in order to improve its security.
 The author is not responsible for any illegitimate use.